 If you’re still using an airline’s own website to search for your tickets you are already way behind the 8-ball.
-My personal favourite OTA (Online Travel Agent) is Momondo, but I’ve also had good experiences with Skyscanner and Google Flights (here’s an example of a good search with Google Flights).
+My personal favourite OTA (Online Travel Agent) is Momondo, but I’ve also had good experiences with Skyscanner and Google Flights.

 ITA Matrix is the booking engine that runs all of the big OTA’s and you can get incredibly technical with your searches, but given this is a beginners guide I won’t delve any deeper into it.
 If you want to read up on it further, start here.

 So there you have it, a beginners guide to travel hacking, hopefully you’ll be enjoying your first glass of Dom Pérignon at 38,000 feet in no time.